 I now have four - whoops five - whoops four - whoops five? bikes.
 They are:

 - new warranty replacement road frame - 2015 Specialized S-Works Tarmac (still matte black), size XXL/61cm, frame combined with my previous Dura-Ace group that was on the old Tarmac and most of the rest of the old Tarmac's separable parts.
 Frame specs.
 Got some DA9000 11-sp drivetrain bits and new handlebars.
 Added a 25t cog without losing 16t as I would have by staying 10sp and 11-25.
 10sp parts back to old Tarmac, that will be a winter bike.
 September 2015 got some Cosmic Carbone 40C wheels, carbon wrapped metal "under rims" for good braking.

 - new cross bike - 2014 Specialized Crux Expert Red Disc, 61cm.
 Bought barely used from a doctor after the Conquest Ti broke.
 Specs on Specialized's site.
 Carbon frame and fork, SRAM 2x11, 46-36 crank and 11-28 cogs, Red hydraulic discs, swapped S-Works carbon seatpost.
 Hydraulic system recalled, swapped to Avid BB7 SL mechanical brakes and non-hydro Red 22 levers.
 Then back to Red hydro again.
-This has just gone back for warranty repair on the rear dropout reinforcing plate.
+This has come back from warranty repair on the rear dropout reinforcing plate.
 It's now FOR SALE also.

 - new 29er - 2012 (v1.0) Niner Jet 9 RDO, size XL.
 Built with Niner 3-star kit, XT disc double chainring, Fox Float 32 120mm 15QR, Stan's tubeless Flow EX/DT 350 wheels.
 Sweet.